jorgoose/portfolio-website-v2/src/content/work/minecraft-server.md

 I modified an existing shell script and used it to deploy a JAR file to run a public Minecraft server on a VM provisioned by Microsoft Azure.

+I also configured settings in the Azure portal to ensure the server was secure and accessible to players.
+This project was my first experience with cloud services and server management.

 [View Deployment Script](https://github.com/jorgoose/azureMinecraftServerSnapshot)